Olinda is located in the state of Pernambuco with an estimated population of 395,000 inhabitants.

 Olinda is also the name of a character from the Amadis de Gaula, a widely read book of chivalry at the time the city was founded.

-See more about the location of Olinda
+See more about how to get to Olinda